software-architects/software-architects-website/content/blog/2013/10/17/AngularJS-with-TypeScript-and-Windows-Azure-Mobile-Services.md

     .constant("MAX_LEN", 10)
     .factory("notificationsArchive", () => new NotificationsModule.NotificationsArchive())
     .factory("notificationService", NotificationsModule.NotificationsService.Factory)
     .controller("NotificationsCtrl", NotificationsModule.NotificationsCtrl);{% endhighlight %}<h3>HTML View</h3><p>Here is the view for the controller.
 Nothing special, just some controls to interact with the controller.
-The focus of this sample is not the view, its the TypeScript code shown above.</p>{% highlight javascript %}<!DOCTYPE html>
+The focus of this sample is not the view, its the TypeScript code shown above.</p>{% highlight xml %}<!DOCTYPE html>
 <html lang="en">
 <head>
   <meta charset="utf-8" />